wmayner/pyphi/docs/examples/magic_cut.rst

     0.500001

-With this partition, the integrated information is :math:`\varphi = 0.5`, but we must check all possible partitions to find the MIP.
+With this partition, the integrated information is :math:`\varphi = 0.5`, but we must check all possible partitions to find the MIP:

     >>> mic = cut_subsystem.mic(ABC)
     >>> mic.purview